-This CAI Pre-Apprenticeship Grant Program is designed to encourage applicants to create programs which prepare and directly link pre-apprentice participants to careers in occupations which utilize an apprenticeship training model.
+The objectives of this RFA is to create programs that prepare and directly link pre-apprentice participants to careers in occupations that utilize an apprenticeship-training model.
 A successful pre-apprenticeship program will provide a broad range of classroom, hands on and (potentially) on the job experiences that will enable participants to meet the application standards for entrance into a registered apprenticeship programs.
 Successful completion of pre-apprenticeship program does not guarantee entrance to an apprenticeship program.
-Successful pre-apprenticeship programs will be required to entail a formal agreement and/or articulation agreement with a state approved apprenticeship training program.
+Successful pre-apprenticeship programs will be required to entail a formal agreement and/or articulation agreement with a state approved apprenticeship-training program.

 Successful grantees will investigate current practices and implement new and innovative methods to increase the number of women, persons of color, foster youth, parolees, veterans or other under-represented groups who meet the minimum application standards.
+Additionally successful applicants must demonstrate this grant will bring about structural change that is sustainable beyond CAI grant funding.
+Therefore, applicants should leverage existing resources and reforms when developing project plans and strategies.
 By doing so, this grant will improve the diversity of the pool of applicants for apprenticeship programs in multiple career pathways.
 Applicants are encouraged to leverage regionally based partners that can increase the apprenticeship training programs and pre-apprenticeship training programs in order incorporate strategies and capacity to serve under-represented groups in targeted industries and occupations.
-Adult Education Block Grants (AEBG) consortiums and community based organizations, Local Workforce Development Boards (LWDB) possess capacity to serve underrepresented populations; such as supportive services, remedial education, and outreach strategies.
+Adult Education Block Grants (AEBG) consortiums community based organizations and Local Workforce Development Boards (LWDB) possess capacity to serve underrepresented populations; such as supportive services, remedial education, and outreach strategies.